Fossil-free ski resort

 - 1 wheel loader (Volvo L25 Electric from Volvo CE)

-- 1 car (VW ID Buzz Cargo)
+- 1 vehicle (VW ID Buzz Cargo)

-- 1 quad bike (Polaris Ranger EV)
+- 1 ATV (Polaris Ranger EV)